yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Common/Display.rst

 .. [#f1]

-   CRTC stands for cathode-ray tube controller, a throw back to the old `cathode-ray tubes TV's <https://en.wikipedia.org/wiki/Cathode-ray_tube>`_ which had a controller that generated video timings based on the data it is being fed by a buffer.
+   CRTC stands for Cathode-Ray Tube Controller, a throw back to the old `cathode-ray tubes TV's <https://en.wikipedia.org/wiki/Cathode-ray_tube>`_ which had a controller that generated video timings based on the data it is receiving from a buffer.